 If the weather is good, have a picnic in Stamford Meadows (it’s well signposted).
 Stamford Meadows is communal parkland in the town centre and has the lovely River Welland running alongside.
 It’s a great place to relax, plus you can take a stroll along the river.

-Admire the stunning architecture of Lincoln Cathedral and Lincoln Castle.
-Take yourself on a walking tour of Roman Lincoln – everywhere is well signposted and you can always call in at the Tourist Information Centre in Castle Square for extra help.
-Walk under Newport Arch, the only Roman Arch that is still open to traffic.
+Admire the stunning architecture of Lincoln Cathedral and Lincoln Castle, or take yourself on a walking tour of Roman Lincoln.
+The area is well signposted and you can always call in at the Tourist Information Centre in Castle Square for extra help.
+Stroll under Newport Arch – the only Roman Arch still open to traffic.